QAston/md-wiki-public/software-eng/tools/GIT.md

 gitignore:

-files without given / are ignored on every directory level
+files without / are ignored on every directory level

 ## setup